Providence Health & Services RN – Intensive Care Unit in Anchorage, Alaska

 All Registered Nurses without a Bachelor's of Nursing (BSN) degree or higher must obtain a BSN within 3 years of hire.
 RNs with 20 years of RN experience will not be required to obtain a BSN

 Unencumbered Registered Nurse (RN) license in state(s) of hire, and wherever care is delivered.
 If RN holds a multistate license through the Nurse Licensure Compact (NLC), the RN must adhere to the requirements of licensure in the new state(s) of hire

-12 months acute care experience working with the patient population similar to department of hire or completion of the specialty residency at that facility
+12 months acute care experience working with the patient population similar to department of hire or completion of the specialty residency at the Alaska Medical Center

 Preferred qualifications for this position include: